 - Create open communication channels and encourage transparency by coordinating teams on the operational level.
 First of all, are key marketing and IT systems integrated and talking to each other?
 Are IT and marketing teams working together on projects able to leverage collaborative project management tools, such as Basecamp, Trello, and Monday?
 What about communication tools like Slack and Microsoft Teams to improve communication for teams based in different locations?

 - Learn the language of your counterparts because marketing and IT, from the top level down, both speak different professional languages.
-It takes take time to understand each other’s jargon, lingo, KPIs, and objectives Yet, this is language that can be socialized by CMOs and CIOs.
+It takes take time to understand each other’s jargon, lingo, KPIs, and objectives.
+Yet, this is the language that can be socialized by CMOs and CIOs.

 - Share successes and reward successful collaborations, especially people who embody the team’s values and goals.
-It means a lot when the CMO and CIO are presenting a unified message and recognizing each other’s role in successful projects and sharing these wins across the organization.
+It means a lot when the CMO and CIO present a unified message and recognize each other’s role in successful projects, and share these wins across the organization.